Metaphor | Definition & Examples

 of sacrificial oxen on scorched sand;

-He begins by making reference to learning about Greek mythology in in highschool in the island by mentioning Helen of Troy.
+Here, the poet is comparing his return home to the island of Saint Lucia to the homecoming of Odysseus back to Ithaca in Greek mythology.
+This type of poem with such an exaggerated comparison is called a mock-heroic poem.
+He begins by making reference to learning about Greek mythology in school on the island by mentioning Helen of Troy.
 He goes on to compare a rotten coconut branch to the ribs of sacrificed oxen and shells of dead sea crabs to Greek helmets.

 The point of the comparison is to highlight the disillusionment between the reality of returning home as a grown man and the romantic ideas of Greek mythology that he grew up on in school.
+One of the most remarkable examples of extended metaphors would be John Donne’s Holy Sonnet 14.

-2. Donne, “Holy Sonnet 14” (1633):
+3. Donne, “Holy Sonnet 14” (1633):

 Batter my heart, three-person'd God, for you